-I’m a Certified Associate Teacher of Fitzmaurice Voicework®, will be finishing my Somatic Experiencing Practitioner certification this year, and have a BFA in Dance from Simon Fraser University.
+I’m a Certified Associate Teacher of Fitzmaurice Voicework®, a certified Somatic Experiencing Practitioner, and have a BFA in Dance from Simon Fraser University.
 I’ve always been fascinated with looking at the voice and body holistically and have explored many kinesthetic approaches to voice.
 Ultimately I’m interested in how your voice feels to you, not how it sounds to me, and how you can connect to yourself and your audience.

 My Journey of Curiosity and Learning